ilios/user-guide/courses-and-sessions/courses/lock-course.md

 ![course list - pre-lock](../../images/lock_course/course_list_pre_lock.png)

 This is a very straightforward process.
-All that you need to do is to click the Lock icon as shown above.
-Then, as you see below the Course has been locked.
+All thats need to be done is to click the Lock icon as shown above.
+As you can see below, the course has now been locked.

 ### Course List (after locking course)